 The Cabbage Rose is called such because of all the numerous petals that are needed to create this large full bloom flower resembling a Cabbage.
 These were developed in the 17th and 18th century by the Dutch and you will find them often in paintings by the Dutch Masters such as Renoir and Van Gogh.

 These have gained a lot of popularity over the years because of their bouncy full bloom appearance especially for weddings and events of the rich.
 They are quite expensive and considered very exquisite.

 Do you know that the David Austin is just a popular variety of the Cabbage Rose?
 Yes!
-I read that it’s referred to the Gucci brand of Garden Roses so much that it is become the synonym-om for the Cabbage Rose; mostly in the Sugar Community.
+I read that it's referred to the Gucci brand of Garden Roses so much that it has become the synonym-om for the Cabbage Rose; mostly in the Sugar Community.